Overview of a Salpingectomy Procedure

 Learn about the different types of salpingectomies, as well as the side effects and recovery process

-Has your doctor recommended a salpingectomy procedure (removal of the fallopian tubes)?
+Has your doctor recommended a salpingectomy procedure (fallopian tube removal)?

-There might be several reasons for this, such as a preventative measure against cancer or as a contraceptive.
+There might be several reasons for this, such as cancer prevention or contraception.
 However, you might be concerned when you hear the word “surgery.”

 If you’re considering this surgery and have questions, please reach out to the helpful and compassionate staff at All About Women.
 We’re here to calm your nerves and provide answers to ease your mind.